laitooo/laitooo/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a Full Software Developer from Sudan.
+I am a Software Developer from Sudan.

 - 🔭 I’m working as a Software developer and contributing to frontend and backend for building mobile applications.
 - 🌱 Exploring Game development and machine learning.